ibm-cloud-docs/cis/logpush.md

    - Cloud Object Storage
    - IBM QRadar
    - Splunk

 * Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* Accepting the Logpush user invitation (`cislogp@us.ibm.com`) is a manual process completed by an authorized CIS team.
-The status in the console updates after the invitation has been accepted.
-Until then, the status remains `Pending`.
 * If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
 This includes your own custom HTTP log servers.

    To avoid errors, make sure that the destination can accept a gzipped file upload named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
    {: important}

-* For Cloud Object Storage only:
-   * You must have a Cloud Object Storage instance with a bucket that grants **Object Writer** access to the IBM Cloud account `cislogp@us.ibm.com`.
-This permission enables CIS to write request logs to the Object Storage bucket.{: cli}{: api}
-   * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring encryption of log data in transit.
-   * DNS, Range, and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can use the same destination but must specify different paths with using Cloud Object Storage.
-   * After creating a Logpush job with Cloud Object Storage, you must verify ownership.
-This process is described in the next steps.

 * For Splunk only: When you send logs to QRadar or Splunk, CIS checks the IP address and port for accessibility and validates the certificate of the HTTP Receiver.
 If all parameters are valid, the Logpush job is created and begins sending events to the HTTP Receiver log source (QRadar) or the HTTP Event Collector (Splunk).